 It also depends on how much you are going to fill each cup.

 - Produce a 1.5 litre bottle full of water and a 250 mL cup.
 Get the students to estimate how many full cups of drink they believe could be poured from the bottle.
 Ask individual students to give their estimates and explain their thinking.
-Record the estimates on a dot plot with each dot representing a students estimate.
+Record the estimates on a dot plot with each dot representing an individual student's estimate.

 Pour one cup of water from the bottle and invite the students to change their estimates if they wish.
 If the dot plot has been made with sticky dots on a whiteboard they can easily be rearranged.